 Applicants are encouraged to apply early, as many summer courses begin to fill and close as early as mid-March each year.
-Applications opened in MyCTD are processed and reviewed by program staff when they are completed by the applicant or applicant's family, beginning January 4, 2016.
+Applications opened in MyCTD are processed and reviewed by program staff once they have been completed by the applicant or applicant's family, beginning January 4, 2017.
 CTD considers an application complete when all necessary documentation to demonstrate eligibility and to satisfy course prerequisites (as necessary by course) has been provided online in the applicant's MyCTD account.
 Courses are filled on a first-come, first-served basis.

-All applicants will submit through their MyCTD application:
+All applicants will submit through their MyCTD account:

 - Proof of prerequisite, if noted in course description (This is typically fulfilled with the prerequisite course’s inclusion on a report card, or another document issued by the student’s school.
 Prerequisite courses must be completed before the beginning of the Summer Program, but may be in progress when the student is applying to the course.)

 - Graded writing sample, if noted in the course description (This should be a piece of writing composed for a course the student is currently enrolled in, including the teacher’s grade and comments.)

 - Tuition deposit ($500 due upon application submission in MyCTD); deposit does not hold a seat in the course

 Please see Eligibility Requirements for New Scores, Recent Participant/Returning Student, and Admission Portfolio details for additional application requirements.

 - Copy of test scores if available (Above-grade-level or grade-level)